wademauger/Richland-Jekyll/README.md

 ## The Old Way

-Richland's website was originally built under the assumtion that maitenence would be handed off the the borough secretary.
+Richland's website was originally built under the assumtion that maitenence would be handed off to the the borough secretary.
 As such, the original was made using a WYSIWYG that was reccomended by someone who maintains a neighboring borough's website.
 When it was decided that I would be maintaining the website, I quickly abandoned the program, and began maintaining a static